 The ingredients are pretty simple – A combination of flours, sweetened with sugar and decorated with pistachios, and almonds.
 Cardamom plays an important role in enhancing the aroma and flavor of this dish.

-This is a most popular Indian sweet which is made with gram flour and sugar syrup.
-The flaky and smooth texture of this sweet when enters in the mouth just starts melting.
+This is a most popular Indian sweet made with gram flour and sugar syrup.
+The flaky and smooth texture of this sweet when enters the mouth starts melting.

 This festive season surprise your loved ones with a traditional Soan Papdi recipe.
 Just follow us through some simple steps given below…